-Examples of studies that would meet the criteria listed above at 1.
-A. or 1.
+Examples of studies that would meet the criteria listed above at 3.
+A. or 3.
 B include:

-- Studies in which research participants are receiving interventions or clinical care that are interrelated to their research participation (e.g., test results coming back that might have clinical implications for their care); - Some studies evaluating treatments for chronic conditions (e.g., Type 2 Diabetes Mellitus; depression, etc.); - Studies involving assessment of the safety or efficacy of an intervention in which, if stopped, the potential societal benefit of the science would be significantly and adversely impacted, for example where a research assessment (blood collection) is only valuable if collected at a very specific time.
+- Studies in which research participants are receiving interventions or clinical care that is related to their research participation (e.g., test results coming back that might have clinical implications for their care); - Some studies evaluating treatments for chronic conditions, such as Type 2 Diabetes Mellitus; depression, etc.; - Studies assessing the safety or efficacy of an intervention which, if stopped, would significantly and adversely impact its potential scientific or societal benefit.
+For example, a research assessment involving blood collection that is only valuable if collected at a very specific time.
 This must be measured against the risk to participants, including the risk of exposure of COVID-19.